See the Hotel Truth. Book with confidence.

 Just the city big-hotel standards -- fitness center, business center, some spa services -- but they do them well

-The most important thing you need to know about the Fairmont's amenities is that Wi-Fi ($14 a day) and the gym ($15 a day) both cost extra unless you join the Fairmont's President's Club, but there's no reason not to join.
+The most important thing you need to know about the Fairmont's amenities is that Wi-Fi (charged per day) and the gym (also charged per day) both cost extra unless you join the Fairmont's President's Club, but there's no reason not to join.
 It's free, and the only strings attached are the inevitable follow-up spam about Fairmont's deals and promotions.
-The other thing you should know is that most of the Fairmont's features cater to the largely corporate clientele: an enormous ballroom, perfect for key-note addresses; tens of thousands of square feet of meeting space; a UPS Store; Wi-Fi in public spaces; and a well-equipped 24-hour business center.
+The other thing you should know is that most of the Fairmont's features cater to the largely corporate clientele: an enormous ballroom, perfect for key-note addresses; tens of thousands of square feet of meeting space; and a well-equipped 24-hour business center.- Fitness center boasts modern, high-end equipment: several strength-training machines, a set of free weights, fitness orbs, yoga mats, and a dozen or so cardio machines, each with personal TV screens.

 Family